aliumairdev/shopmetrics/README.md

-# 🎉 Jumpstart Pro Rails
+# 🎉 ShopMetrics
+MYSTERY SHOPPING SOFTWARE

 Welcome!
 To get started, clone the repository and push it to a new repository.